Rear or Side-Entry Wheelchair Van Conversion Options

 Rear-Entry Wheelchair Accessible Minivans

-Why People Prefer Rear-Entry Wheelchair Minivans
+PRO's: Why People Prefer Rear-Entry Wheelchair Minivans

 The rear-entry accessible minivan can fit into a normal parking space and does not need the extra space on the side that side-entry vehicles need.
 A rear-entry vehicle is beneficial to customers who wish to exit and enter their vehicle in a garage or who need to double park for loading and unloading.

 Con's: Why Rear-Entry Might Not Work For You

 Since the rear-entry floor is only lowered to behind the middle bench seat or driver and passenger seats, the wheelchair occupant can not drive or sit in the passenger seat while in their wheelchair.
-Only if an individual is able to transfer into the factory seat can they could use the pilot or co-pilot seating options.
+Only if an individual can transfer into the factory seat can they could use the pilot or co-pilot seating options.